 United States Attorney-General Designate Elliot Richardson on Friday (18 May) named Harvard Law School professor Archibald Cox, a former U.

-United States Attorney-General Designate Elliot Richardson on Friday (18 May) named Harvard Law School professor Archibald Cox, a former U.S. Solicitor-General, as special persecutor in the Watergate case.
+Background: United States Attorney-General Designate Elliot Richardson on Friday (18 May) named Harvard Law School professor Archibald Cox, a former U.S. Solicitor-General, as special persecutor in the Watergate case.

 Mr. Richardson told a news conference he was confident that Mr. Cox, who served in the Justice Department during the Kennedy and Johnson administrations, would be confirmed as Watergate prosecutor by the Senate Judiciary Committee on Monday (12 May).
 The committee resumes its hearings into Mr. Richardson's nomination as Attorney-General on Monday.